-That flippant dismissal is actually pretty hilarious (now), because as I traveled through my adulthood I started to notice a pattern: I chose to do virtually everything differently.
+That flippant dismissal is actually pretty hilarious (now) because as I traveled through my adulthood I started to notice a pattern: I chose to do virtually everything differently.
 I began to understand and experience the advantages of living outside the norm, often in spite of societal and/or familial resistance.
 Ironically, unconventional became my comfort zone, and I grew more and more into myself the more I lived beyond the realm of traditionally acceptable.
 And all of a sudden I was the one “causing trouble,” making waves, and choosing the different path.
-And not the least bit apologetic about it.
+And I wasn’t the least bit apologetic about it.

 This time of unexpected growth and learning made me ripe for certain lessons.
 Whenever I had the audacity to think I knew it all, to start a phrase with the dreaded term “I would never–” …well, I always would.
 Against my will, I would repeatedly find myself in the exact same situation I had judged, with a resulting attitude or array of feelings I couldn’t have foreseen.
 After years of repeated lessons, the word “never” almost never crosses my lips anymore, and if it accidentally slips by, immediate retractions are made.
 Instantly contrite at being arrogant enough to test God again, because as soon as the words have been uttered, I know a lesson is already headed my way.
 “Live and learn” is an effective training tool that God is forced to use on me all too frequently.

 How Many Times?

 So of course, somewhere along the lines I would end up with a feminine God.
 Because what I judge, I live.
 I’m consistently shown the way to seeing things through new eyes because is there anything in this world that’s completely black and white?
 Just one more case of God wagging Her finger at me: Mind your own business, Melinda.
 Live and let live.
 (How many times do I have to tell you that?)